Dictionary-Sparse Recovery From Heavy-Tailed Measurements: Introduction

 We now turn to the core questions addressed in this paper.
-Taking \Cref{prop:ChenWangWang} as a starting point, Casazza, Chen and Lynch proved recently in \cite{CasazzaChenLynch20} that if the dictionary $\mathbf{D}$ is a full spark deterministic matrix with columns bounded in $\ell_2$-norm that furthermore fulfills the robust NSP of \Cref{def:NSP}, a measurement matrix $\f{\Phi}$ with \emph{i.i.d. sub-Gaussian rows} results in a product $\f{\Phi} \f{D}$ that fulfills the robust NSP, if furthermore the number of measurements fulfills $m = \Omega(s \log(n/s))$.
-Via this robust NSP, their results ensure that for such dictionary and measurements, the $\ell_1$-synthesis method \cref{l1_synthesis_method} recovers $s$-dictionary sparse signals $\f{z}_0 \in \R^{d}$ with high probability, robustly from noisy measurements if $m = \Omega(s \log(n/s))$.
+Taking Proposition \ref{prop:ChenWangWang} as a starting point, Casazza, Chen and Lynch proved recently in \cite{CasazzaChenLynch20} {the following: They showed that} if the dictionary $\mathbf{D}$ is a deterministic matrix {of full spark} with columns bounded in $\ell_2$-norm that furthermore fulfills the robust NSP of {Definition} \ref{def:NSP}, a measurement matrix $\f{\Phi} {\in \R^{m \times d}}$ with \emph{i.i.d. sub-Gaussian rows} {satisfying $m = \Omega(s \log(\e n/s))$} results in a product $\f{\Phi} \f{D}$ that fulfills the robust NSP {with high probability}.
+Via this robust NSP, their results ensure that for such dictionary and measurements, the $\ell_1$-synthesis method \ref{l1_synthesis_method} recovers $s$-dictionary sparse signals $\f{z}_0 \in \R^{d}$ with high probability, robustly from noisy measurements if $m = \Omega(s \log(\e n/s))$.

 However, while being an improvement over the result of \cite{rauhut2008compresseddic} as the NSP assumption on $\f{D}$ is weaker than the RIP of \cite{rauhut2008compresseddic}, the sub-Gaussianity assumption of \cite{CasazzaChenLynch20} on the measurements $\f{\Phi}$ is still quite restrictive.
 This becomes in particular clear when comparing such an assumption to the variety of results on heavy-tailed measurement matrices for the conventional compressed sensing setting detailed in \Cref{sec:sparseintro}.
 In this paper, we therefore address the following questions: